Socialism in New Zealand: Left-wing alternative media

 During the early 20th century, the emergence of working-class consciousness led to the formation of several left-wing newspapers including The Maoriland Worker (1910–1924), The Weekly Herald, The Transport Worker, and The New Zealand Watersider.
 During the 1930s, they were joined by activist theatre companies, politically-engaged literary magazines, the Left Book Club, the Co-Operative Book Movement, and the Progressive Publishing Company.
 During the Great Depression, liberal-left perspectives penetrated mainstream New Zealand society through churches, women's groups, populist radio programmes, and the Labour Party.

 The Maoriland Worker later revamped itself as the New Zealand Worker (1924–1935) and as the Labour Party's affiliated newspaper The Standard (1935–1959).
 While it was sympathetic to the Labour Party, the Maoriland Worker was a largely radical socialist publication that was independent of the Labour Party.
 The various Communist parties also published their own newspapers.
 The CPNZ's official organ was the People's Voice (1939–1991), which reached a peak of 14,000 copies in 1945.
-The Socialist Unity Party's newspapers were the Tribune (1966–1995), Socialist Worker (1994–2005), The Spark (1991–2013), and Socialist Review (1997–present), and The Spark successor Fightback (2013–present).
+People's Voice was briefly replaced by Worker's Voice in the early 1990s.
+After the CPNZ transitioned into the Socialist Worker's Organisation it began publishing Socialist Worker (1994–2002), Socialist Worker Monthly Review (2002-2005), and finally Unity (2005-2010).
+The Socialist Unity Party's newspaper was the Tribune (1966–1995).
+The Worker's Party published The Spark (1991–2013), which was succeeded by Fightback (2013–present).
+The International Socialist Organisation published Socialist Review (1997–2022), followed by a successor The Socialist (?-present).
 The Socialist Action League's newspaper was Socialist Action (1969–1998), which reached a peak of 8,400 copies during the 1978 general election.
 The Workers' Communist League's newspaper was called Unity (1978–1990).

 Several notable independent socialist magazines and newspapers in New Zealand have included the New Zealand Monthly Review (NZMR, 1960–1996), The Republican (1974–1996), Race Gender Class (1985–1992), left-wing journalist Chris Trotter's social democratic New Zealand Political Review (NZPR, 1992–2005), the feminist Broadsheet (1972–1997), the Peace Movement Aotearoa's Peacelink, the queer feminist Bitches, Witches and Dykes, the anti-apartheid HART News, CARP Newsletter, Foreign Control Watchdog, and Peace Researcher.
 Other independent left-wing publications have included the Marxist Publishing Group's Red Papers (1976–1979), The Paper (1973–1975), and the Victoria University Socialist Club's Red Spark (1969–1970).

+Anarchists also published a number of magazines and newspapers over the years, such as The State Adversary, Thr@ll, Dissident Voice, Imminent Rebellion, and the anarcha-feminist Sekhmet.